Not that scary or that hard: Two decades of VLANS

 It's not hard for a server, switch or virtual machine to be configured to work with VLANs, so don't think that VLANs are some sort of security holy grail.
 VLANs are absolutely part of proper network segmentation and security; however, vigilance must be applied to ensure that workloads aren't given the opportunity to access networks they shouldn't.

-This is why, as a general rule, administrators tend to limit VLANs switches, both physical and virtual.
+This is why, as a general rule, administrators tend to limit VLANs to switches, both physical and virtual.
 The individual workloads should communicate with their switch untagged.
 An application administrator shouldn't have the opportunity to simply decide "I want to see what's going on in VLAN 20, so I'll configure my network card for that and start interrogating the network".

 As an additional layer of security, network administrators will typically only allow trunk and hybrid ports access to VLANs which are required on that port instead of any arbitrary VLAN.
 This helps mitigate the security impact of, for example, accidentally setting a port to hybrid instead of access.